-DB Section
+DB section

 - 5.5 The DB section invests in assets that are expected to achieve the Scheme's objectives.
-The allocation between different asset classes is contained within the Scheme's Summary of Investment Arrangements. - 5.6 From time to time the DB section may hold cash and therefore deviate from its strategic or tactical asset allocation in order to accommodate for any short-term cashflow requirements or any other unexpected items.
+The allocation between different asset classes is contained within the Scheme's Summary of Investment Arrangements. - 5.6 From time to time, the DB section may hold cash and therefore deviate from its strategic or tactical asset allocation in order to accommodate for any short-term cashflow requirements or any other unexpected items.

-DC Section
+DC section

 - 5.7 DC section members can choose to invest in any of the funds detailed in the Scheme's Summary of Investment Arrangements or can elect to invest in a lifestyle strategy.
-Where members do not choose where their contributions are invested, the Trustee will invest these contributions according to the default investment strategy. - 5.8 The Trustee recognises the different investment requirements of the assets held in respect of members' entitlements within the DC section and employs two investment managers; Legal & General Investment Management and Aberdeen Standard Investments ("the DC managers") to manage the assets of the DC section of the Scheme. - 5.9 Following the merger with the Rexel Senate Scheme, members also hold assets within the With-Profits Fund with Friends Life.
-Members are not able to make further contributions to the Friends Life arrangement.
-Members are able to transfer their assets within the Friends Life arrangement to the fund operated by the DC managers at their discretion.
+Where members do not choose where their contributions are invested, the Trustee will invest these contributions according to the default investment strategy. - 5.8 The Trustee recognises the different investment requirements of the assets held in respect of members' entitlements within the DC section and employs two investment managers; Legal & General Investment Management and Abrdn ("the DC managers") to manage the assets of the DC section of the Scheme.